rachelemoore/rachelemoore.github.io/_projects/tshape_project.md

 img:
 importance: 1
 category: previous
+related_publications: true
 ---

-I collaborated with Dr Paula Alexandre (ICH, UCL) and Dr Zena Hadjivasiliou (Francis Crick Institute) to identify a novel type of protrusions formed by newborn spinal neurons.
+This was a wonderfully collaborative project with Dr Paula Alexandre (ICH, UCL) and Dr Zena Hadjivasiliou (Francis Crick Institute).
+Paula first identified a novel type of protrusions formed by newborn spinal neurons and hypothesised that

+.
 Combining theory and experiments, we showed that they mediate the spatiotemporal pattern of neuronal differentiation.
 This pattern had been observed before, but the mechanisms were unknown.